psi4/psi4/doc/sphinxman/source/oeprop.rst

 The named argument, *title*, is completely optional and is prepended to any globals variables set during the computation.
 The unnamed arguments are the properties to be computed.
 These can appear in any order, and multiple properties may be requested, as in the example above.
+Note that, due to Python syntax restrictions, the title argument must appear after the list of properties to compute.
 The available properties are shown in the table below.

 .. table:: Current one-electron property capabilities of |PSIfour|